Alek Thomas Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.

-- Orioles pitchers combine to give up the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- The Orioles give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- In his last appearance on Friday, Aug.
-25 against the Colorado Rockies, the lefty went six innings, allowing four earned runs while surrendering six hits.
+- In his most recent time out on Saturday against the Colorado Rockies, the right-hander threw six innings, giving up two earned runs while surrendering six hits.

-- In 19 games this season, the 29-year-old has a 4.78 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.
+- In 24 games this season, the 26-year-old has put up an ERA of 3.03, with 8.8 strikeouts per nine innings.
+Opponents are batting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.